jEnbuska/none-dux/README.md

-## Large non changing objects
+## Very large objects
+When ever creating and object with more than 1000 Object entries consider using createLeaf helper function.

+If entries are only leaf: (string,  numbers, etc.) there should not be any need to improve performance

-Children aren't created until they are referenced for the first time, so dumping a big non changing object to you state should not cause any overhead
+Children aren't created until they are referenced for the first time.
 ```
 ...
 function fetchCustomerData(){
-  function({statistics}){
+  function(nonedux){
     //if children are not accessed previously they are created first time the are accessed
     fetchUserData()
       .then(({data}) => {
         let { transactions, associations } = data;
+        nonedux.setState({statistics: {transactions, associations} }) // create pending* child 'statistic' (if not referenced previously)
-        statistics.setState({transactions, associations}). //no children created;
+        nonedux.statistics.setState({transactions, associations}). // previosly pending* 'statistics' child was created, pending children 'transactions' & 'associations' created;
-        const {transactions: t, associations: s} = statistics; // children 'transaction' & 'associations' were created
+        const {transactions: t, associations: s} = statistics; // previously pending children 'transaction' & 'associations' were created with own *pending children
+      })
+  }
+}
+...
+import {createLeaf} from 'none-dux'

+function fetchLotOfCustomeData(){
+  function({statistics}){
+    fetchUserData()
+      .then(({data}) => {
+        let { transactions, associations } = data;
+        transactions = createLeaf(transactions);
+        associations = createLeaf(associations)
+        statistics.setState({transactions, associations}). //no direct refence to children;
+        statistics.transactions //undefined
+        statistics.associations //undefined
+        statistics.state.transactions //!==undefined
+        statistics.state.associations  //!==undefined
       })
   }
 }